'... I don't mind admitting I'm scared ...' I reached out and put an arm around him. 'It's times like these you need ...'

 - Albert Wendt, Black Rainbow (Auckland: Penguin Books, 1992): 235.

 Black Rainbow is a difficult book to characterise.
-It moves like a thriller: first-person narration of reckless escapes and knife fights with a variety of opponents, almost invariably cribbed from other fictions - 'Sister Honey' from Janet Frame's Faces in the Water, 'Big Nurse' from Ken Kesey's One Flew Over the Cuckoo's Nest, Maneco Uriarte from Jorge Luis Borges' Gaucho-esque story 'The Meeting' ...
+It moves like a thriller: first-person narration of reckless escapes and knife fights with a variety of opponents, carefully and craftily borrowed from other fictions - 'Sister Honey' from Janet Frame's Faces in the Water, 'Big Nurse' from Ken Kesey's One Flew Over the Cuckoo's Nest, Maneco Uriarte from Jorge Luis Borges' Gaucho-esque story 'The Meeting' ...

 There's an almost manic lack of consistency about its tone, however: no po-faced hard-boiled intensity can survive exchanges like the one quoted above, where the speakers move from portentous invocations of whakapapa to quotations from ad jingles.